mkowsiak/big5hr/README.md

 For clarity, the `001-syntax-merge-results.sps` file is not meant to be run as it is used to merge results from independent surveys.
 Its presence here is purely for a comprehensive understanding of the data transformation process.

-Because it is challenging to set path location inside `SPS` files dynamically, there are placeholders inside all the files.
+Because it is challenging to set path location inside `SPSS` files dynamically, there are placeholders inside all the files.
 You can easily replace them with sed.

 ```
 find . -name “*.sps” -exec sed -i -e 's|@PROJECT_LOCATION@|/path/to/project/|g' {} \;